oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/404-MobileLab.md

 In this lab, you will create a notifications profile and register the client application (Cafe Supremo mobile application) to associate google credentials.

 1. Create a client (Register the app in MCS as a client) to receive notifications.
-    - Navigate through “Applications” -> “Mobile Backends”, select your mobilebackend, and click on “Open” to open your MBE.
+    - Navigate through “Applications” -> “Mobile Backends”, select your mobile backend, and click on “Open” to open your MBE.
 ![](../common/images/mobile/401-Select_MBE.png)